 According to the panel four percent of people always click.
 The solution is to build a strong security culture in your business.
-A phishing campaign will take just 16 minutes to get what it needs, but if you and your staff are wary you won’t be helping reduce that time.
+A phishing campaign will take just 16 minutes to get what it needs, but if you and your staff are wary you can reduce the odds.

 Knowing your digital footprint

 Each of the panel members stressed knowing and being aware of what your digital footprint looks like and understanding the value of data.
-Your digital footprint includes your use of social media, email, use of apps, internet banking, the security of work and personal devices, passwords, what malware and firewalls are in place.
-The list goes on and on.
+Your digital footprint includes your use of social media, email, use of apps, internet banking, the security of work and personal devices, passwords, what malware and firewalls you have in place, online shopping, banking transactions, the list goes on and on.